 Obeah (disguised as the janitor): I had a pretty bad fall.
 Maybe you've read about it... in The Bible?
 That's what they call it.
 A Fall.
 I'd say I was pushed!

-Lucifer retains all his powers as the second Archangel despite his fall from Heaven.
-The demons of this setting are all derived from human souls; if Lucifer took any other Angels with him when he left they go unmentioned and are apparently dead now.
-If any demons are former angels it is only through an intermediary process of Falling to earth, sinning there, and being damned.
+Lucifer, of course, is a fallen archangel.
+The demons of this setting are all derived from human souls; if Lucifer took any other angels with him when he left, they go unmentioned and are apparently dead now.
+If any demons are former angels, they are most likely all drained of their angelic powers long ago, became human, then damned in Hell due to not being high enough on the angelic food chain.

 "Fallen Angels" by Black Veil Brides is about this (duh), but uses the fallen angels less as an evil figure and more as a symbol for misfits and outcasts.